Hisense-Ligent/.github/profile/README.md

 - Technical Support is available under the [discussion section（Q&A）](https://github.com/orgs/Hisense-Ligent/discussions).

-- Please submit a ticket via Q&A using the [announcement template](https://github.com/orgs/Hisense-Ligent/discussions/1) to help us quickly identify and resolve the issue.
+- when submitting a bug ticket please use the [announcement template](https://github.com/orgs/Hisense-Ligent/discussions/1) to help us quickly identify and resolve the issue.

 ### 2. Testing & Validation